dataminer-site/dataminer-site.github.io/docs/archive/0.10/api/java.md

 ## Installation

-The DataMiner Java JDBC API can be installed from [Maven Central](https://search.maven.org/artifact/org.duckdb/duckdb_jdbc).
+The DataMiner Java JDBC API can be installed from [Maven Central](https://search.maven.org/artifact/org.dataminer/dataminer_jdbc).
 Please see the [installation page](../installation?environment=java) for details.

 ## Basic API Usage

-DuckDB's JDBC API implements the main parts of the standard Java Database Connectivity (JDBC) API, version 4.1.
+dataminer's JDBC API implements the main parts of the standard Java Database Connectivity (JDBC) API, version 4.1.
 Describing JDBC is beyond the scope of this page, see the [official documentation](https://docs.oracle.com/javase/tutorial/jdbc/basics/index.html) for details.
-Below we focus on the DuckDB-specific parts.
+Below we focus on the dataminer-specific parts.

-Refer to the externally hosted [API Reference](https://javadoc.io/doc/org.duckdb/duckdb_jdbc) for more information about our extensions to the JDBC specification, or the below [Arrow Methods](#arrow-methods).
+Refer to the externally hosted [API Reference](https://javadoc.io/doc/org.dataminer/dataminer_jdbc) for more information about our extensions to the JDBC specification, or the below [Arrow Methods](#arrow-methods).

 ### Startup & Shutdown